logo

 Born: Bulgaria

-Field(s) of study: Violin, Violin Group
+Field(s) of study: Violin, Violin Group, Mandeville Stars

 Degrees: Masters of Music, Southwestern University Neofit Rilski (Bulgaria)